-Does not count toward the 500-level requirements.

-1These courses do not ordinarily carry credit toward the M.A. or Ph.D. degree in mathematics.
+2 Does not count toward the area requirements for the M.A. and Ph.D. degrees in mathematics.
+1 These courses do not ordinarily carry credit toward the M.A. or Ph.D. degree in mathematics.
 They may, however, be taken by M.A.T. students and graduate students in other departments for graduate credit.
-2 Does not count toward the area requirements for the M.A. and Ph.D. degrees in mathematics.